berki6/amharic-ocr-api-csharp/README.md

 A robust RESTful API for extracting Amharic text from images and PDF files using IronOCR, built with ASP.NET Core.

-## Logging

-- Logs are written to the console and to `logs/ocr-api-<date>.log`.
-- Log level: Debug and above.
-- Includes request events, warnings, and errors.
-- **Centralized logging:** Logs are also sent to Seq ([http://localhost:5341](http://localhost:5341) by default) for monitoring and troubleshooting.
-In production, configure the Seq URL in `appsettings.json` or environment variables.

-## Monitoring

-- **Application Insights:** Integrated for monitoring performance, failures, and usage metrics.
-- Configure the connection string in `appsettings.json` for Azure Application Insights.
-- Set up alerts for high error rates, slow responses, or other issues.ith ASP.NET Core.

 ## Features

 - Extracts text from images (JPG, PNG, GIF, TIFF, BMP) and PDFs